facebookresearch/griphin/README.md

 ## Run Examples

-### Graph Engine Impl
+### Griphin Use Case
+Griphin currently supports high-performance distributed `Random Walk` and `Personalized PageRank (PPR)` calculation with pytorch Tensor interface.

 - Distributed random walk
   ```
   python frontend/run_rw.py --num_roots 8192 --walk_length 15 --num_machines 4
   ```
-  Default arguments:
+  Key arguments:
-  - `--version 2`: version 2 is latest and best version
+  - `--version 2`: version 2 is the latest and the best version
   - `--num_threads 1`: currently, set num threads to 1 gives the best result
 - Distributed PPR ([Pseudocode](https://hydrapse.notion.site/Dist-PPR-Pseudocode-20761fc2a93f431ba0eb5de9478ebd40))
   ```
-  python frontend/run_ppr.py --num_roots 10 --alpha 0.462 --epsilon 1e-6 --num_machines 4
+  python frontend/run_ppr.py --inference_out_path test_dir --alpha 0.462 --epsilon 1e-6 --k 150
   ```
-  Default arguments:
+  Key arguments:
-  - `--version cpp_batch`: `cpp_batch` is the latest version with clear runtime breakdown.
+  - `--inference_out_path your_path`: output path for PPR results; **perform full graph SSPPR inference if it exists**
- `overlap` is the best version which overlaps the remote and local operations in `cpp_batch`.
+  - `--version overlap`: `overlap` is the best version which overlaps the remote and local operations.
+  `cpp_batch` presents a clearer breakdown by avoiding overlapping
+  - `--num_machines 4`: number of machines (simulated as processes in a single machine)
-  - `--num_processes 1`: number of processes used for SSPPR computation.
+  - `--num_processes 1`: number of processes used for SSPPR computation per machine.
+Note that the computation between different source nodes is embrassingly parallel.
+With sufficient bandwidth, the throughput is almost linearly proportional to the number of processes
-  Due to a [bug in torch.rpc](https://github.com/metaopt/torchopt/issues/96), we can only set num_processes to a maximum of 3.
-  - `--num_threads 1`: number of threads used in c++ push
+  - `--num_threads 1`: number of threads used in c++ push (implemented with [parallel-hashmap](https://github.com/greg7mdp/parallel-hashmap))

-### PYG Baseline
+### PyG Baseline
+We provide baseline demos, which are implemented by PyG operators, for comparison.
 - Distributed random walk
   ```
   python baseline/python_randomwalk/main.py